ashleymcnamara/githubuniversebingo.github.io/README.md

 ## What's on the Bingo Card?

 Expect a mix of tech, humor, and the peculiarities of tech conferences.
-From *"Awkward High-Five Attempt"* to *"Wi-Fi Woes,"* our squares cover the full spectrum of conference experiences.
+From *"Legacy Code Lament"* to *"Wi-Fi Woes,"* our squares cover the full spectrum of conference experiences.
 Plus, we've thrown in some GitHub-themed squares for good measure.

 ## Disclaimer